terotests/robowr/README.md

 This project is not ready yet.

-- command order / priority
+- working in separate branch for the Robowr by default
 - merging models so that they can add new data to arrays
 - saving default command settings

+## Done

+- command order / priority

 # Why Robowr?